tomcam/vuepress.github.io/yaml.md

-# Change page information with YAML
+# Changing page information with YAML

 Each page in a VuePress site can optionally start with information designed to change its behavior.
 It's in a format called [YAML](http://yaml.org/), and is delineated by lines consisting of